-This famous Georgia raw edible honeycomb has zero processing, filtering or manipulation and was harvested from bee hives in North America’s most unspoiled and precious natural area: the great Okefenokee Swamplands in southern Georgia.
+This famous Raw Georgia honeycomb has zero processing, filtering or manipulation and was harvested from bee hives in North America's most unspoiled and precious natural area: the great Okefenokee Swamplands in southern Georgia.

 Beeswax has anti-inflammatory and antioxidant properties that benefit your body.
 Give in to this sweet temptation and enjoy raw honeycomb with your preferred cheese wedge, on your favorite crackers or enjoy it coupled with a tart slice of apple.